Heating and Air Conditioning

 Certification/Licensure: The EPA Freon Certification Test will be given if you seek to become certified in handling and purchasing freon.

-With an average annual income of $27,788 - $47,964 and a projected growth of 6.1%, the career outlook for Heating and Air Conditioning graduates is growing.
+With an annual income range of $27,788 - $47,964 and a projected growth of 6.1%, the career outlook for Heating and Air Conditioning graduates is growing.

 Employers of NICC Alumni